walt-id/waltid-identity/waltid-applications/waltid-web-wallet/README.md

 #### Running the Wallet only

-Note that this is project only the frontend of the web-wallet.
-The corresponding backend is in the [/waltid-wallet-api](../../waltid-services/waltid-wallet-api) folder.
+Note that this project only includes the frontend of the web wallet.
+The corresponding backend can be found in the [/waltid-wallet-api](../../waltid-services/waltid-wallet-api) folder.

 Move to the root folder: